messagemedia/auth0-integration/README.md

 # Setting up MessageMedia SMS for Auth0

+This guide assumes that you've already got your MessageMedia API credentials.
+If you don't, you can sign up for them for free over [here](https://developers.messagemedia.com/register).

 ## Create Lambda Function

 1. In the [AWS Lambda console](https://console.aws.amazon.com/lambda/home), create a new function and give it a name such as _Auth0SMSGateway_.
 Use no template.